rob-myers/rob-myers.github.io/articles/objective.md

 What's this about **web development**?
-> This particular video game is made using everyday web development techniques.
+> This particular video game will be made using everyday web development techniques.
 > In particular, we won't be using WebGL, physics engines, walk-cycles etc.

 What's this about **Game AI**?